 "Point of Sale" or "POS" means the method of submitting claims electronically through an automated claims adjudication process.
-POS messaging and the POS System includes interactive POS communications.
+POS messaging and the POS System include interactive POS communications.
 The POS is not a separate contract and does not create any contractual rights for a submitting Pharmacy.

-The online system is generally available for claims processing 24 hours a day, 365 days a year.
+The online system is generally available for claims processing 24 hours a day, 7 days a week.